devlab-oy/sepa/readme.md

   bank: :nordea,
   command: :download_file,
   signing_private_key: "...your signing private key...",
-  signing_certificate: "...your signing certificate...",
+  own_signing_certificate: "...your signing certificate...",
   bank_encryption_certificate: "...banks encryption certificate...
 (Not used with Nordea, mandatory with Danske)",
   own_encryption_private_key: "...your own encryption private key...
-(Not used with Nordea, mandatory with Danske)"
+(Not used with Nordea, mandatory with Danske)",
   customer_id: '11111111',
-  file_type: 'NDCAMT53L',
+  file_type: 'TITO',
   file_reference: "11111111A12006030329501800000014",
   target_id: '11111111A1',
   status: 'NEW'